We help students build successful careers, lead meaningful lives and achieve a powerful return on their educational investment.

 A degree from SLIS opens doors to a broad range of careers.
 Our alumni work as archivists, digital asset managers, specialists in literacy and children's literature, reference librarians, rare-book specialists, catalogers, preservation managers, web designers, publishers, information architects, medical and law librarians, and knowledge managers.
 They choose careers in archives, museums, historical societies, and the information industries.

 Still wondering what can you do with a library and information science degree?
-Explore the resources we have gathered below about careers in library and information science, check out our programs, or better yet, hear about it from our current students and alums.
+Explore the resources we have gathered below about careers in library and information science, check out our programs, or visit SLIS News to read about the accomplishments of students and alums.

 Visit our blog forcomprehensiveJobline listings